Tropical cyclones in 2023: February

-February was slightly active, featuring ten systems with six of them being named.
-The month also includes an unofficial cyclone named Helios which formed in the Mediterranean Sea.
+February was active, featuring nine systems with five of them being named.
 The month started off with Freddy, which formed in the Australian Region on February 4.
-Freddy reached its peak intensity as a Category 4-equivalent cyclone before crossing into the South-West Indian Ocean basin.
+Freddy became a Category 4-equivalent cyclone before crossing into the South-West Indian Ocean basin.
 There, the MFR immediately classified Freddy as an intense tropical cyclone.
 The cyclone further intensified into a Category 5-equivalent tropical cyclone, becoming the first one of the year.
 Freddy continued travelling across the Indian Ocean before making landfall over Madagascar and Mozambique, killing at least 100 people.
 Unexpectedly, Freddy emerged back over the Mozambique Channel and restrengthed back into a cyclone.
-The cyclone then made its second landfall over Mozambique.
-Freddy became the longest-lived tropical cyclone on record and was also the first cyclone since Leon–Eline and Hudah in 2000 to travel across the entire Southern Indian Ocean.
+The cyclone then made its second landfall over Mozambique and dissipated on March 14; ending its erratic five-week lifespan.
+Freddy left severe destruction across its path and killed at least 1,400 people.
+Freddy also became the longest-lived tropical cyclone on record and was also the first cyclone since Leon–Eline and Hudah in 2000 to travel across the entire Southern Indian Ocean.
 On February 6, Cyclone Gabrielle formed in the Australian Region.
-As Gabrielle headed towards New Zealand, the cyclone reached its peak intensity as a Category 3 cyclone.
+As Gabrielle headed towards New Zealand, the cyclone reached its peak intensity as a category 3 cyclone.
 Gabrielle caused extensive damage across New Zealand and other nearby countries.
 Gabrielle became the costliest tropical cyclone on record in the Southern Hemisphere.
 Additionally, the cyclone was the deadliest in New Zealand since 1968.
-Cyclone Enala formed on February 19 in the Southern Indian Ocean and reached its peak as a Category 1-equivalent cyclone.
-However, Enala had no affect on land.
+Cyclone Enala formed on February 19 in the Southern Indian Ocean and reached its peak as a category 1-equivalent cyclone.
+However, Enala had no effect on land.
 Judy and Kevin both formed in the South Pacific basin and intensified into major cyclones.
 The two cyclones later impacted Vanuatu.
 Four other weak tropical lows also formed in the Australian Region.
 Most were short lived and were no threat to land.
-Additionally, Cyclone Helios in the Mediterranean Sea brought record-breaking rainfall on Malta.